 - 1 celery stalk chopped

-In a large bowl, toss together the lettuce, carrots, cabbage, and celery.
+- In a large bowl, toss together the lettuce, carrots, cabbage, and celery.
 Top with the tempeh and dressing, and garnish with the chopped chives.
-Divide among two bowls.